5 Best Apps for Getting and Staying Organized

 Being able to connect to those calendars on the move makes arranging everything from doctor’s appointments to birthday parties a whole lot easier.
 This useful app puts a widget on your Android phone’s home screen to let you see what’s coming up, and alerts you via pop-up reminders, emails or text messages.
 You can set the phone to automatically mute during events, or to prompt you to call friends on their birthdays.
 There’s a pretty good Google Tasks list manager built in, too.

-4. Care for your most precious business asset — time — with Freckle (Web; from $19/month)
+4. Care for your most precious business asset — time — with Noko (Web; from $19/month)

-On Freckle’s user-friendly website, you enter details of how you (and/or employees) spend workdays.
+On Noko’s user-friendly website, you enter details of how you (and/or employees) spend workdays.
 For example, you input which projects you’re working on and for how long.
-Freckle then creates time and budget breakdowns for each person and job, individual activity graphs plus an accurate summary of billable and unbillable hours.
+Noko then creates time and budget breakdowns for each person and job, individual activity graphs plus an accurate summary of billable and unbillable hours.

 Mind-mapping sounds like science fiction, but it’s actually a well-established method of brainstorming fresh ideas and arranging information visually.
 Instead of another endless vertical list, mind-mapping organizes concepts and tasks in a colorful web that looks a bit like a public transit map.